 A network is a great way to make sure you don’t repeat the mistakes made by others in your role.

-In a role like Sales Operations, where the majority of time will be internally focused, it is very easy to remain isolated from what happens outside of the organisation.
+In a role like Sales Operations, where the majority of time will be internally focused; it is very easy to remain isolated from what happens outside of the organization.
 This unintentionally limits effectiveness and the ability for one to innovate by being closed off to how people in similar roles are solving the same problems but in very different ways.
-A network is a great way to address this and makes sure I am not repeating the mistakes made by others.
+A network is a great way to address this and make sure I am not repeating others’ mistakes.

 Craving more rev ops insights?
 Get all 14 actionable sales operations tips in your free copy of the full guide.